-Violation False or misleading advertising Maximum Penalty Revocation and/or suspension and a \$5,000 fine Minimum Penalty Revocation and/or suspension stayed Two-year probation 6930-day suspension Standard terms and conditions \$2,000 fine Optional terms and conditions including but not limited to: Restitution Ethics training
+Section 4883(f) Violation False or misleading advertising Maximum Penalty Revocation and/or suspension and a \$5,000 fine Minimum Penalty Revocation and/or suspension stayed Two-year probation 6030-day suspension Standard terms and conditions \$2,000 fine Optional terms and conditions including but not limited to: Restitution Ethics training

 Maximum penalties should be considered if the advertising was deceptive, caused or threatened harm to an animal, or caused a client to be misled and suffer monetary damages.
-One the probationary terms in that case should be restitution to any client damaged as a result of the violation.
+One in that case, one of the probationary terms in that case should be restitution to any client damaged as a result of the violation.
 The more severe penalty should be considered when there are prior violations of the same type of offense.